 To begin, sit with your legs spread apart as wide as possible and interlock your fingers behind your back.
 Inhale, turn your trunk to the right and raise your arms up behind the back.
 Exhale and bend forwards to try and touch your nose

 on the right knee.
 Breathe slowly and deeply while you hold the position for as long as you can.
 Inhale while you raise your trunk and lower your arms to come back into starting position.
 Once complete, turn to your left side and repeat.

-Your focus during the asana, should be on on your breath and the physical stretch in the legs, back, shoulders and arms.
-The asana should follow backward bending asanas and should not be attempted by people who suffer from slipped disc, sciatica or a hernia.
+Your focus during the asana should be on your breath and the physical stretch in the legs, back, shoulders and arms.
+The asana should follow backward bending asanas and should not be attempted by people who suffer from a slipped disc, sciatica, or a hernia.

 4. Uttihita Hasta Padangusthasana (raised hand to big toe pose)

-During this posture, bring your awareness to the stretch along the back of the leg, on the hips and on maintain your balance by focusing on a fixed point.
+During this posture, bring your awareness to the stretch along the back of the leg, on the hips, and on maintaining your balance by focusing on a fixed point.
 You can also bring your awareness to the mooladhara chakra.